Jonah crab: Habitat and behavior

 Jonah crabs have been reported at depths of up to 750 m.
 Habitat preferences for Cancer borealis range from rocky substrate in Rhode Island and the Gulf of Maine to silt and clay substrate on the continental slope.
 It is widely accepted that this species moves offshore in the fall and winter, and females have been documented moving inshore in late spring and summer.
 The Jonah crab is known to move to areas of preferred temperature for behavioral thermoregulation.
 The preferred temperature of this animal changes depending on the temperature to which it is acclimated.
 The estimated average preferred temperature is 15.4 C. Because Jonah crabs are a strongly preferred prey item for gulls, their survivorship is highest in deep water.
 However, some crabs will forage at shallower depths and in the intertidal zone, where food is more abundant.
-Due to the increased growth rate of crabs who forage at shallow depths and the higher survivorship of crabs who forage in deep water, both behaviors have a roughly equivalent effect on fitness.
+Due to the increased growth rate of crabs who forage at shallow depths and the higher survivorship of crabs who forage in deep water, both behaviors have roughly equivalent effect on fitness.

 In contrast to that of smaller, more agile blue crabs and rock crabs, the predation style of Jonah crabs has been likened to that of lobsters, relying on brute crushing force.
 As a result, they are able to feed on large mussels and periwinkles inaccessible to other co-occurring predators.